efuzy/efuzy/docs/src/pages/contribution-guide/new-project.md

    e. **Milestones** with estimated dates

    f.
-How much **time you need from the Quasar team**
+How much **time you need from the Efuzy team**

    g.
-Document the **changes** which are needed **in the Quasar core / extensions**
+Document the **changes** which are needed **in the Efuzy core / extensions**

    h.
-Sustainability plan - any project creates more work and pressure on the existing Quasar team - what is **your long-term maintenance plan**
+Sustainability plan - any project creates more work and pressure on the existing Efuzy team - what is **your long-term maintenance plan**

 2. Set up a meeting with Razvan to discuss it and invite all engaged in the project